>TOPICS

 Disembodied

-Many of the key terms central to the [debates on concepts of cosmopolitanism] ‘universal’, ‘theoretical’, ‘abstract’, ‘conceptual’ – have been characterized as implicitly masculine because of their properties of mastery, distance from the experience, indifference to specifics and concern for absolutes in human life.
-These are terms of disembodied, free-floating, or generalizing scientific or humanistic thought. […] Feminism has learned to wrestle with problems and attendant possibilities while struggling to keep the situated rather than the universal subject in the foreground.”9
+Many of the key terms central to the [debates on concepts of cosmopolitanism] universal, theoretical, abstract, conceptual – have been characterized as implicitly masculine because of their properties of mastery, distance from the experience, indifference to specifics, and concern for absolutes in human life.
+These are terms of disembodied, free-floating, or generalizing scientific or humanistic thought. […] Feminism has learned to wrestle with problems and attendant possibilities while struggling to keep the situated rather than the universal subject in the foreground.
+9

 World citizenship

-In his essay ‘To Perpetual Peace,‘ Kant tried to apply his moral philosophy to politics.
-The ‘Categorical Imperative‘ demands us to act ‘always on that maxim, whose universality as a law we can at the same time will“.10 According to Kant, human rights should be valid as an imperative for political negotiation.
-Moreover, Kant believed that human dignity, “not to be treated as a mere means to another end“, can ultimately only be enforced in a world, where states are not constantly at war with each other.
+In his essay To Perpetual Peace, Kant tried to apply his moral philosophy to politics.
+The Categorical Imperative demands us to always act on that maxim, whose universality as a law we can simultaneously will.10 According to Kant, human rights should be valid and imperative for political negotiation.
+Moreover, Kant believed that human dignity, not to be treated as a mere means to another end, can ultimately only be enforced in a world, where states are not constantly at war.

-Side note: Categorical Imperative in the light of psychoanalysis
+Side note: Categorical Imperative in the Light of Psychoanalysis

-The connection that Judith Butler makes in ‘The Force of Nonviolence‘ between Kant’s Categorical Imperative and Sigmund Freud‘s psychoanalysis should not go unmentioned here.
-Because it sheds new light on the moral-philosophical approach to nonviolence.
-The ‘Categorical Imperative‘ calls on us to ask ourselves whether we want to live in a world in which the personal principle of our actions would be the rule for everyone.
+In The Force of Nonviolence, Judith Butler connects Kant’s Categorical Imperative with Sigmund Freud’s psychoanalysis.
+Her thoughts should not go unmentioned here, because they shed new light on the moral-philosophical approach to nonviolence.
+The Categorical Imperative calls on us to ask ourselves whether we want to live in a world in which the personal principle of our actions would be the rule for everyone.

 In other words, it asks us to think of our actions as somebody else’s.
-Because in order to be able to imagine our intention, as a rule, we have to depersonalize or alienate it in a certain way.
+Because to be able to imagine our intention, as a rule, we have to depersonalize or alienate it in a certain way.
 According to Butler, following a psychoanalytic trail, in this process, a potentially destructive act is reversed or reciprocated by the categorical moral demand.
 From a psychoanalytic point of view, this imaginative operation can lead to a projection of our unacknowledged intention.

-It is a difficult and disturbing kind of imagining, one that mandates my dispossession from my own actions.
+It is a difficult and disturbing kind of imagining, one that mandates my dispossession from my actions.
 The act that I imagine is no longer the one I imagine myself doing […] To whom does it finally belong?
-Thus, paranoia begins. […] Of course, if I become convinced that I will be persecuted, not realizing, that the action, I imagine is in part my own imagined action, [...], then I might construct a rationale for acting aggressively against aggression that is coming at me from the outside.
-I can use that persecutory phantasm as a justification for my own acts of persecution [as ‘self-defense].”11
+Thus, paranoia begins. […] Of course, if I become convinced that I will be persecuted, not realizing, that the action, I imagine is in part my imagined action, [...], then I might construct a rationale for acting aggressively against aggression that is coming at me from the outside.
+I can use that persecutory phantasm as a justification for my acts of persecution [as self-defense].
+11

 Thanatos

-This shows where the problem of the stoic or moral ‘control’ of emotions lies.
-Where the superego takes over the reins of control too much, ‘Thanatos’, the death thrives, reigns.
-This way of dealing with ‘Pathos‘ tends to repress or suppress feelings, which can lead to the projection of these feelings or intentions onto others – and thus even more to (‘morally justified‘) violence.
+This shows where the problem of the stoic or moral control of emotions lies.
+Where the superego takes over the reins of control too much, Thanatos, the death thrives, reigns.
+This way of dealing with ‚Pathos‚ tends to repress or suppress feelings, which can lead to the projection of these feelings or intentions onto others – and thus even more to (morally justified) violence.

 State of Nature

-By asserting that not only states and heads of states are important actors in the international arena, but also civilians and their various associations, which could themselves be the subject of a new legal sphere, Kant gave new meaning to the term ‘cosmopolites’ as a term for the world citizen.
-Above all cosmopolitan citizenship means the creation of a new universal jurisdiction and a public sphere in which people are entitled to rights solely on the basis of their humanity.”13
+By asserting that not only states and heads of states are important actors in the international arena, but also civilians and their various associations, which could themselves be the subject of a new legal sphere, Kant gave new meaning to the term cosmopolites as a term for the world citizen.
+Above all cosmopolitan citizenship means the creation of a new universal jurisdiction and a public sphere in which people are entitled to rights solely on the basis of their humanity.
+13

 Civil Society